 Elon launched his first business, Zip2, with his younger brother, Kimbal, operating a digital city guide for newspaper giants like the New York Times.
 They sold up a few years later for $307 million, with Elon netting $22 million for himself.
 Time to buy a yacht and live the good life, no?

 Not this guy.
 The following month, he invested $10 million into his next start-up, X.com, an e-payment company which later merged to become the ubiquitious PayPal.
-He had clashes with the board though, and three years after its inception PayPal was sold to eBay for $1.5 billion.
+Three years after its inception, Musk and co sold PayPal to eBay for $1.5 billion.
 Now, maybe I’ve got supervillains on the brain but I can’t read that number without saying it like Dr Evil, and neither should you.
 Musk netted $165 million from the deal and freed himself up – to go to space.

-By now we’ve established Elon Musk to be a genius self-made millionaire, and we’ve not even gotten to the good stuff.
+By now we’ve established Elon Musk to be a genius self-made millionaire (update: billionaire), and we’ve not even gotten to the good stuff.
 With the beauty of hindsight we can see that his early companies were experiments in making money, of which he would need a great deal to pursue his dream of going to Mars.

 Elon Musk on Mars